leangjia/blender_docs/trunk/blender_docs/manual/glossary/index.rst

       The arrangement of *Vertices*, *Edges*, and *Faces* which define the shape of a mesh.
       See :term:`Vertex`, :term:`Edge`, and :term:`Face`.

-   Transforms
+   Transform
-      The combined idea of location, rotation, and scale.
+      The combination of location, rotation, and scale.
+Can be expressed in :term:`World Space` or :term:`Local Space`.

    Triangle
       :term:`Face` with exactly three :term:`Vertices <Vertex>`.